ritza-co/replit-docs-2/docs/tutorials/building-a-nineties-inspired-website.md

 The `<header>` element usually contains introductory and/or navigational content.
 Don't confuse the `<header>` with the `<head>` element.

 The `<h1>` element is the level one heading element.
-Heading elements allow us to specify that certain parts of our content are headings - or subheadings.
-There are 6 heading levels in HTML, `<h1>` to `<h6>`.
+Heading elements allow us to specify that certain parts of our content are headings or subheadings.
+There are six heading levels in HTML, `<h1>` to `<h6>`.

 :::info Indentation